|Nutrition Facts (per serving)|

 Toss the cabbage, green bell pepper, red onion, and red bell pepper in a large bowl.

 Mix the remaining ingredients in a medium saucepan over high heat and bring to a boil.
-Boil for 2-3 minutes.
+Boil for 2 to 3 minutes.
 Let cool.

 Pour the cool liquid over the vegetables in the bowl.
 Mix well by stirring gently with a spoon, then pack in an airtight plastic freezer container.
 Label with the recipe name and the date you made the coleslaw and freeze.

 To serve, let the slaw thaw in refrigerator overnight.
 The slaw will remain crisp and tastes delicious.